Opinions are fun. My friends tell me I am someone with lots of opinions

 Related Category: Politics & Gov, Watching America,

-I used to think there was nothing I hated more than the childhood memory of my mother’s terrible attempts as serving liver at our Wednesday dinner.
+I used to think there was nothing I hated more than the childhood memory of my mother’s terrible attempts at serving liver to us at our Wednesday dinners.
 With age and a broader experiences in life and people I have come to accept that politics and all its related drama tops my list of hates.
 Nothing exemplifies the worst of American politics more than the recent Supreme Court nomination hearing for Brett Kavanaugh.

 Politics has evolved from serving a constituency to simple theater.
 There is posturing, voracious egos, a whole lot of compassion, and occasionally some intelligence.
 The only thing missing to really make performance worth watching in primetime is a “laugh track.”
 It becomes all too easy to ignore the facts in favor of an impassioned speech.
 Moral psychologist Jonathan Haidt likens the dilemma of politics to that of “little man (reason) strapped to the back of an elephant (emotion) and trying to control the pachyderm with a stick.”
 As we all know, the elephant nearly always goes where it wants despite reason slapping it with a stick.